pulchrit/data-viz-challenge/README.md

 ## M. Lafranchise Data Viz Challenge

 ### Question: What population is most affected by opioid disorders?
+Users can view data sorted by number of deaths or by country.

 #### Assumptions:
 - Population is defined as inhabitants of a country.